adrims91/adrims91/README.md

 * 🌍  I'm based in Nerja, Spain
 * ✉️  You can contact me at [adrims91@gmail.com](mailto:adrims91@gmail.com)
-* 🧠  I'm learning EVERYTHING at 4Geeks Academy
+* 🧠  I'm learning HTML, CSS, JAVASCRIPT, BOOTSTRAP, PYTHON... at 4Geeks Academy
 * 🤝  I'll be open to collaborate on open source projects in the future